Namitsai19082005/Rock-Paper-Scissors/README.md

-This is a rock paper and scissors game created using HTML,CSS and JavaScript.
+This is a rock paper and scissors game created using HTML,CSS and JavaScript.<br>
 #Author :- Namitsai Vaddempudi